mskelton/analyzer/README.md

 ### Database instrumentation

-The service uses MongoDB as the primary data source.
+The app uses MongoDB as the primary data source.
 This can be run locally using Docker by executing the following command:

 ```sh
 docker-compose up -d